-DuPont uses the word Teflon to describes all of its non-stick cookware.
+DuPont uses the word Teflon to describe all of its non-stick cookware.
 Teflon is made from a chemical know as polytetrafluoroethylene (PTFE), not PFOA.

-PFOAs (Perfluorooctanoic acid) were traditionally used in the manufacturing process and after a whole bunch of lawsuits and studies, it was banned because it was contaminating water supplies near manufacturing facilities, not because it's toxic in our cookware.
+PFOAs (Perfluorooctanoic acid) were traditionally used in the manufacturing process.
+After many lawsuits and studies, it was banned because it was contaminating water supplies near manufacturing facilities, not because it's toxic in our cookware.

 PFOAs are hormone-disrupting, carcinogenic, and once in the environment, it never leaves (persistent environmental toxin).

 The Federal Government in Canada has Proposed amendments to the Prohibition of Certain Toxic Substances Regulations, I highly recommend you read this.